telerik/blazor-docs/components/dropzone/template.md

 # DropZone Template

-The DropZone allows you to customize the default rendering of its content by using a `Template`.
-It is a `RenderFragment` so you can add any desired custom content - be that simple text, HTML elements or other components.
+The DropZone allows you to customize the default rendering of its content by using a `Template`. `Template` is a `RenderFragment` and allows you to add whatever custom content is required such as simple text, HTML elements, or other components.

-The example below demonstrates placing the FileSelect inside the DropZone's `Template`.
-This allows you to still have a FileSelect component to handle the file selection but save space in the viewport.

-All elements of the FileSelect but the Button are hidden as they are not needed for the specific scenario.
+The following example demonstrates how to place the FileSelect component inside the `Template` of the DropZone.
+This action allows you to save space in the viewport while still having a FileSelect for handling the file selection.
+Except for the Button, all FileSelect elements are hidden as they are not needed for the specific scenario.

->tip This result can also be achieved by hiding the whole FileSelect/Upload component and placing a custom button in the `Template` to open the `SelectFilesDialog`.
-See [live demo: DropZone - Template](https://demos.telerik.com/blazor-ui/dropzone/template)
+>tip To achieve the same result, you can also hide the whole FileSelect or Upload component and place a custom button for opening the `SelectFilesDialog` in the `Template`.
+For details, go to the [live demo on implementing the DropZone template](https://demos.telerik.com/blazor-ui/dropzone/template).

 ````CSHTML
 <TelerikDropZone Id="@DropZoneId">